 This app works great, and I have always found the prices to be accurate.
 You can put in many filters to search for the specific type of parking you want.

 If you put in the dates and times you are visiting it will calculate prices based on the duration of your stay which is very helpful.
 You can also then open navigation in Waze and head straight there.

-Advanced filters and pricing based on the duration of your stay.
+- Advanced filters and pricing are based on the duration of your stay.

 Fuel costs can really add up over a long road trip.
-My key tips are to avoid filling up on motorways and always fill the tank if you find cheaply priced fuel.
+My key tips for saving money on gas during your road trip are to avoid filling up on motorways and always fill the tank if you find cheaply priced fuel.